vedro-universe/vedro-docs/blog/2022-11-20-whats-new-vedro-v1.8/index.md

 # What's New in Vedro v1.8

-We are thrilled to announce the release of [Vedro v1.8](https://pypi.org/project/vedro/)!
+We are thrilled to announce the release of <Link to="https://pypi.org/project/vedro/">Vedro v1.8</Link>!
 This update brings a host of new features and improvements to the framework, enhancing its capabilities and making it even more flexible and user-friendly.
 Let's delve into the latest features and see how they can improve your testing workflow.

 <!--truncate-->